mirego/trikot/documentation/PROMISES.md

 4. emits a completed signal and did not emit any value or error
     - The Promise is rejected with a `EmptyPromiseException`

-Using this initializer allows for a `CancellableManager` to be provided optionnally.
+Using this initializer allows for a `CancellableManager` to be provided optionally.

 When the provided *cancellableManager* :
 1. Is cancelled **before** the Promise's creation